Dig Dig Dig

 - Small shovel or large spoon

-Tell the children that today they will dig as they read and write words ending in –ig: twig, pig, wig, fig.
+The children will dig for pictures as they read and write words ending in –ig such as twig, pig, wig, and fig.

 - Display large picture/word cards and discuss what each is.